-Team America Rocketry Challenge staff will be out at the launch site at Great Meadow from 9:00 AM until 4:00 PM on Friday, May 11th setting up equipment for the fly-off.
-Teams may come out to look the field over during this time, but NO TEST FLIGHTS can be supported and there are no other test-flying sites available locally.
+Team America Rocketry Challenge staff will be out at the launch site at Great Meadow from 9:00 AM until 4:00 PM on Friday, May 17th setting up equipment for the fly-off.
+Teams may come out to look during this time, but NO TEST FLIGHTS can be supported and there are no other flying sites available.